Test API Key

 Overview

 You've already created an API key.
-Now you're ready to test the Apollo API and confirm access.
+Now you're ready to test Apollo API and confirm access.

 There are many options for API testing.
-For this article, Apollo is going to use Postman, but the same information can be applied to your preferred testing methods.
+For this scenario, Apollo is going to use this developer hub and Postman, but the same information can be applied to your preferred development platform.

 - Create a new request in Postman.
 Select the GET method, then copy and paste